morinae/pet_modeling/README.md

 ## Publication
 > [!IMPORTANT]
 > If you use this code, please cite the following associated publication.
 * M. Holler, E. Morina and G. Schramm.
 Exact parameter identification in PET pharmacokinetic modeling using the irreversible two tissue compartment model.
-To appear in Physics in Medicine & Biology, 2024. [arXiv](https://arxiv.org/abs/2305.16989)
+Physics in Medicine & Biology, 2024. [https://doi.org/10.1088/1361-6560/ad539e](https://doi.org/10.1088/1361-6560/ad539e)

 ## License
 The code in this project is licensed under the GPLv3 license - see the [LICENSE](LICENSE) file for details.